asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 - The `asyncapi` field indicates you use the AsyncAPI version 2.5.0.

 - The `info` field holds information about the Streetlights API.
-Here we defined its title, version, description and license.
+Here, the title, version, description and license were defined.

-Moving on, tet's talk about the `servers` section.
+Moving on, let's talk about the `servers` section.
 <CodeBlock>
 {`servers:
   mosquitto: